cambridge-cares/TheWorldAvatar/ontology-tools/CMCLABoxManagement/chemaboxwriters/README.md

 Running any of the supported abox writers results in the following steps:
 1. assemble the pipeline
-2. configure the pipeline handlers
+2. configure and check the pipeline handlers
-3. check the inputs and pass it to a handler that supports it
+3. check and pass the inputs to the first handler that supports them
 4. handler: receives the inputs
 5. handler: if configured, uploads the inputs to the specified endpoints
 6. handler: handles the inputs and produces the outputs